 Smithsonian Botanical Symposium

-In addition, the 19th José Cuatrecasas Medal in Tropical Botany was awarded at the Symposium.
-This prestigious award is presented annually to an international scholar who has contributed significantly to advancing the field of tropical botany.
-The award is named in honor of Dr. José Cuatrecasas, a pioneering botanist who spent many years working in the Department of Botany at the Smithsonian and devoted his career to plant exploration in tropical South America.
+In addition, the 20th José Cuatrecasas Medal for Excellence in Tropical Botany will be awarded at the Symposium to an international scholar who has contributed significantly to advancing the field of tropical botany.
+The award is named in honor of Dr. José Cuatrecasas, a pioneering botanist who spent many years working in the Department of Botany at the Smithsonian and devoted his career to plant exploration and taxonomy in tropical South America.

-1:00 pm – Welcome and presentation of the José Cuatrecasas Medal for Excellence in Tropical Botany
+1:00 pm – Opening remarks and the presentation of the José Cuatrecasas Medal for Excellence in Tropical Botany

 2:15 pm – Break